terraphim/terraphim-ai/README.md

 # Terraphim AI Assistant

-Terraphim is a privacy-first AI assistant that works for you under your complete control.
+Terraphim is a privacy-first AI assistant that works for you under your complete control and is fully deterministic.
 It begins as a local search engine, which can be configured to search for different types of content, such as StackOverflow, GitHub, and the local filesystem with a pre-defined folder, including Markdown Files.
 We utilize modern algorithms for AI/ML, data fusion, and distributed communication